-The Valley in the Alley exhibit will be located, fittingly, in the alley owned by the Museum between the Museum and the Dripolator Coffee House, just off West State Street in Black Mountain.
-The former asphalt surface has been removed and the alley resurfaced with brick pavers.
-This is not only consistent with the Fire House, designed in 1921 by Richard Sharp Smith, consulting architect to George Vanderbilt: It reflects Smith’s choice of brick for paths and drives at many of his projects.
+The Valley in the Alley exhibit is located, fittingly, in the alley owned by the Museum between the Museum and the Dripolator Coffee House, just off West State Street in Black Mountain.

 The exhibit is based on the sale of engraved brick pavers, but with an approach distinct from the usual random placement of pavers.
 Purchasers of all engraved bricks within the alley will have the same opportunity to honor or memorialize friends and recognize special achievements as in other paver programs.
 However, through the purchase of a variety of special granite pavers, individuals, families and businesses will be owning “a piece of history” by forming the geographic outline of the Valley and locating major points of special interest in the Valley, such as communities, dwellings, or landscape features.